 Shell Oil purchases Western Oil.
 A few year later, Earl loses his job, and the family is forced to abandon their home and move to a dilapidated farmhouse in the country.
 Earl finds work pumping gas at a filling station.

 Earl secures an administrative job at Phillips Petroleum Company, where he works for the next twelve years.
 The family moves back to Indianapolis, but they never recover financially.

 Fall.
 Underweight and nearsighted, Robert is deemed too ill to enter first grade.
-His parents attribute his poor health to fumes from the city’s automotive plants, and the family moves to a farm near the small town of Mooresville, twenty miles southwest of Indianapolis.
+His parents attribute his poor health to pollution from the International Harvester factory across from their home, and the family moves to a farm near the small town of Mooresville, twenty miles southwest of Indianapolis.

 September.
 Enters first grade in Mooresville where recognition of his artistic talent by his teacher, Ruth Coffman, reinforces his decision to become an artist.
 Halfway through the school year, the family moves into Mooresville proper, into a house on Lockerbie Street.

-Family moves to Cumberland, a rural town east of Indianapolis where Robert attends school for four years.
+The Clark family moves to Cumberland, a rural town east of Indianapolis, where Robert attends school for four years.

 Engaged in a custody dispute, Robert’s maternal aunt, Roberta (Ruby) Watters, murders her mother-in-law in South Bend, Indiana, after accusing her of kidnapping her two young children.
 Carmen travels to testify on Ruby’s behalf at the trial, which ends in an acquittal based on a defense of temporary insanity.
 While Carmen is away, Robert lives with his paternal aunt and uncle on their Martinsville farm.
 Alone in Cumberland, Earl becomes involved with a younger woman, Sylvia.